 Mix thoroughly and then add the Chinese chives.

-Take a small bowl and mix 1 tbsp of cold water with 1 tbsp of potato starch.
+Mix 1 tbsp of cold water with 1 tbsp of potato starch in a small bowl.
 This is a slurry that will make your sauce thick and glossy.

 Once thickened, remove the pan from the heat.